reppertj/reppertj/README.md

 ## Hi there 👋 I'm Justin Reppert

 A data scientist and software engineer with a background in applied statistics 📊 and the philosophy of mathematics, I like building practical tools using machine learning models and thinking about ML infrastructure ☁️, measuring and monitoring model performance ⏱, and ETL pipelines.
+I work at [Ought](https://ought.org/), where we're building [Elicit](https://elicit.org/), an AI-powered research assistant.

 Check out some of my projects: